This section includes the following topics:

 Time aggregation and space aggregation are two important components of any query.
 Because understanding how these aggregations work helps you avoid misinterpreting your graphs, these concepts are explained in more detail below.

-Datadog stores a large volume of points, and in most cases it’s not possible to display them all on a graph—there would be more datapoints than pixels.
+Datadog stores a large volume of points, and in most cases it’s not possible to display all of them on a graph.
+There would be more datapoints than pixels.
 Datadog uses time aggregation to solve this problem by combining data points into time buckets.
+For example, when examining four hours, data points are combined into two-minute buckets.
 This is called a rollup.
-As the time interval you’ve defined for your query increases, the granularity of your data becomes coarser.
+As the time interval you’ve defined for your query increases, the granularity of your data decreases.

 There are five aggregations you can apply to combine your data in each time bucket: sum, min, max, avg, and count.